truongmleon/Calico/MDSUPPORT.md

 # Markdown Support

 The heading of the markdown contains basic information about your file.
 It occupies the first four lines.
 The title is used as an ```h1``` tag.
-The date is used in the post as well.
-The date may be empty, but the title may not.
+The date is used in the post as well with a ```date``` tag.
+And yes, you may use *, **, etc. in the basic information for emphasis.

+Example Usage:

 ```txt
 +++